costarc/msxcart_flash32k/README.md

 any harm, or noticeable delays in the writting process for these small 32K eeproms.
 In case anyone comes through this code, and make the SDP work, please get in touch.

-How to write and protect the eeprom against undesirable writes:
+How to operate and write protect the eeprom against undesirable writes:

 1. Put jumper /wr in the interface
 2. Plug the interface on the MSX and switch it on